draronbalogh/3d/README.md

 3. netstat -ano | findstr :5000
 4. ahol fut: tskill 22064   // change tskill for !!!!  taskkill in git bash !!!!

+# mysql workbench if no db exists
+1. connect to db
+2. On left 'Navigator menu', switch from 'Administration' tab to 'Schemas' tab.
+   (Right next to Administration text, it is a tab menu, hard to recognize...it down below from Management, Instance, Performance texts..)
+   3. Right-click in the empty space in the right-hand panel and select "Create Schema".

 Other solutions:
 1. Refresh mysql